MetalSnake1/How-to-Set-Up-a-Wi-Fi-Hotspot-on-Debian13-w-an-AR9271-Adapter/README.md

 sudo ip addr add 192.168.1.1/24 dev wlx24ec99a67a4e sudo ip link set wlx24ec99a67a4e up
 ```
+*Quick note: "sudo ip addr add 192.168.1.1/24 dev wlx24ec99a67a4e" this must be run after every reboot, unless you make the ip persistent across every reboot.

-These commands will assign any existing ip configuration that the wifi adapter might have and assign it to the static ip address 192.168.1.1/24, which is the gateway for the hotspot clients.
+These commands will remove any existing IP configuration from the Wi-Fi adapter and assign it the static address 192.168.1.1/24, which is the gateway for the hotspot clients.

 Next edit /etc/dnsmasq.conf with:
 ```bash